Skip to content

 Frequently asked questions

-How much does a new boiler cost in 2026?
+How much does a new boiler cost without a grant?

-Check if you qualify for help replacing your boiler
+See if you qualify for a free or grant-funded boiler

 Check your eligibility